mendix/hybrid-app-template/IPHONEX.md

 1. By going through the `Mobile App` flow in the Mendix Portal and selecting `Build in the cloud`

     This is generally the fastest and easiest way to build your Mendix hybrid app.
-    Unfortunately, this flow does _not yet_ support the new storyboard images.
+    Unfortunately, this flow does _not_ support the new storyboard images at this moment.

 1. By going through the `Mobile App` flow in the Mendix Portal and selecting `Do it yourself` (simple workflow)